AppImage/docs.appimage.org/source/packaging-guide/from-source/linuxdeploy-user-guide.rst

 Packaging dependencies of files in an existing AppDir
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-Sometimes, the build system can be used to :ref:`install resources into an AppDir-like structure`.
+Sometimes, the build system can be used to install resources into an :ref:`AppDir <ref-appdir>`-like structure.
 If this so-called "install configuration" is feature complete, i.e., all the resources an AppImage needs (a binary, an icon and a desktop file), all linuxdeploy has to do is bundle the dependencies of these files.

 This workflow is described in :ref:`ref-make-install-workflow`.

 In case some of the required files described above are *not* installed by ``make install``, you can instruct linuxdeploy to bundle these resources manually.
 Please see the next section for more information.

+.. _ref-linuxdeploy-bundle-manually:
-.. _linuxdeploy-package-manually:
+.. _ref-linuxdeploy-package-manually:

 Packaging binaries and other resources manually
 ++++++++++++++++++++++++++++++++++++++++++++++++